 Separately, a ConfidenceClub survey of 1,691 respondents reveals 73 per cent received no help in choosing the right product, and only 6% sought advice from a health professional.

 Gone are the days when continence products are bulky, expensive, and hard to use.
-Now there are ample options on the market that can make living with incontinence far easier, whether it’s a professional treatment to minimise or cure the condition, or affordable products that make day-to-day management more comfortable.
+Now there are ample options on the market that can make living with incontinence far easier, whether it’s a professional treatment to minimise or cure the condition, or affordable products, such as special pads and undies that make day-to-day management more comfortable.

 Another great way to support someone experiencing incontinence is to educate yourself on simple lifestyle changes that may help them alleviate or better manage their condition.
 For example, eating a diet high in fibre can help with regular bowel movements, while regular pelvic floor exercises can help to strengthen the muscles used with bladder and bowel control.
 While many believe that there is nothing that can be done to alleviate their day-to-day experiences with incontinence, the truth is that these basic changes can make a huge difference to both their physical and mental well-being.